niudiciani95/ClassworkCoding/JavaSQLSystem/README.md

 Previous system was achieved through mere notebooks and handwriting, with primitive measures of storage using filing cabinets.
 Ultimate goal was to prove this system can be modernized for ease of access and use.

-Some other assignments are included to showcase steps leading up to the project itself, such as critical path analysis, network diagrams, Gantt charts,
+Some other assignments are included to showcase steps leading up to the project itself, such as critical path analysis, network diagrams, Gantt charts, economic feasibility analyses.